deck-of-cards/deck-of-cards/README.md

 http://pakastin.github.io/deck-of-cards

 ## NOTICE!
 Card graphics are now slightly modified from Chris Aguilar's awesome [Vector Playing Card Graphics Set](http://sourceforge.net/projects/vector-cards/).
-I want to respect author's license, and decided to change Deck of Cards license from MIT to GPL.
+I want to respect author's license, and decided to change Deck of Cards license from MIT to LGPL.
 Sorry for any cause.
 Versions 0.0.x stay MIT.

 Btw..if you're on iOS, try adding to home screen (via Safari's share button) - it should perform better ;)